afoley587/coding-challenges-2025/machine-learning/ollama/README.md

 The result is a development environment that runs on my laptop and does so efficiently.
-This might not be the best way to serve `ollama` or a model in prouction, but at least it lets developers test things locally without connecting to external services.
+This might not be the best way to serve `ollama` or a model in production, but at least it lets developers test things locally without connecting to external services.
 It also does so in a standardized way with containers and your team's